bluzelle/BluzelleESR/README.md

 removeSwarm() - A function that removes a swarm to the ESR

   - Only contract owner can call this function
   - swarmID represents the SID of the swarm.
-Input will need to be in hex format (0xacc...)

 ```
-  function addNode(string swarmID, string nodeHostName, string nodeStatus)
+  function addNode(string swarmID, string nodeHost, string nodeName, uint256 nodeHttpPort, uint256 nodePort, string nodeUUID)
 ```

 addNode() - A function that adds a node to a specfic swarm given the swarm ID

   - Only contract owner can call this function
   - swarmID represents the SID of the swarm.
-Input will need to be in hex format (0xacc...)
-  - nodeHostName = the URL of the node (http://testnet.bluzelle.com:5050)
+  - nodeHost = the IP address of the node (127.0.0.1)
+  - nodeName = name of the node (node_01)
+  - nodeHttpPort = http port of the node (8080)
-  - nodeStatus = if the node is online or offline
+  - nodePort = port where node is exposed (5050)
+  - nodeUUID = unique ID of node (MFYwEAYHKoZIzj0CAQYFK4EEAAoDQgAEysScFkwI4d8I65aJnr8UAohqjYCYuBXgMb73Aa0SlQF62+ql4XGuTRoYZVX8L9WrzSlg3m4UY7KrIBJPYS++pA==)

 ```
   function removeNode(string swarmID, string nodeHostName)